The Counterfeit Roles of the Religious Elite

 We see in this verse that he was given authority as 'king of Salem.'
 What is interesting is that the word, 'salem' [שלם] in Hebrew means peace.
 Even Jeru-salem has the word attached to its name.

 His abode has been established in Salem, his dwelling place in Zion. - Psalm 76:2

-From Scripture, we can see that the High Priest had authority over others who was a ruler of Jeru-salem, or king of peace.
-As we move further through Scripture, it becomes clearer the role of the Levitical High Priest who had various functions and requirements set forth by God to make offerings to atone for the sins on behalf of the people.
+From Scripture, we can see that the High Priest had authority over others who was a ruler of Jeru-salem or king of peace.
+As we move further through Scripture, it becomes clearer the role of the Levitical High Priest had various functions and requirements set forth by God who made offerings to atone for the sins of the people.
 The High Priest ministered in the tabernacle and the Temple in Jerusalem with given authority from God over Israel.

 Of the twelve tribes of Israel, the ministry of the High Priest came from the Levitical tribe.
 The other eleven tribes worked to bring in the tithes and offerings as part of the ceremonial Law.
 Blood offerings and crops were offered by them on the people’s behalf into the presence of God to atone for their sins.

 These preparations having thus been made, the priests go regularly into the first section, performing their ritual duties, but into the second only the high priest goes, and he but once a year, and not without taking blood, which he offers for himself and for the unintentional sins of the people. - Hebrews 9:6-7